currybab/superzet/README.md

 - Extensions still use the upstream Zed marketplace.
 - Much of the editor and platform code still comes from upstream Zed and is intentionally kept close for easier maintenance.
+- This repository is regularly synced with upstream Zed, so GitHub contributor counts and graphs may include upstream contributors alongside superzent-specific work.
 - The default app build is `lite + acp_tabs`.
 - `superzent` reuses selected ACP / `agent_ui` pieces to open external ACP chats in center-pane tabs.
 - That does not mean bringing back Zed's own docked agent panel, native text-thread surface, or hosted AI product flow in the default build.